duggineni-srujana/Data-Analytics-and-Algorithms/README.md

 ## Goals
 - Analyse the theoretical foundations and work of every algorithm.
-- Implement every algorithm.
+- Implement and Modify Machine Learning Algorithms.
+- Utilize Real-world & Built-in Datasets
 - Comparison of performance with standard Scikit-Learn implementations.
 - Accuracy and efficiency of different input and computer performance with two implementations by use of the instrumentation.
 - Determine the effect of hyperparameters on, for example, learning rate, number of iterations, and feature scaling.
+- Maintain a Well-Documented Workflow.
+- Develop a Minimal Deployment for Model Use

-# Methodology
+## Methodology
 The workflow follows the CRISP-DM (Cross-Industry Standard Process for Data Mining) approach:

 Business Understanding - Defining the problem and expected outcomes.